Is Adultery a Crime in Texas? Understanding the Legal and Civil Implications

 What proof do you need for adultery?

 The wronged spouse could hire a private investigator and attempt to gather evidence to persuade the courts.
-Although technological advancements have made this somewhat easier over the years, obtaining clear and convincing evidence of an affair can still be challenging.
+Although technological advancements have made this somewhat easier, obtaining clear and convincing evidence of an affair can still be challenging.

 To demonstrate adultery through circumstantial evidence, one must prove that the adulterous spouse possessed both the “disposition” and the “opportunity” to commit adultery.
 Photos of the adulterous spouse and another woman or man kissing or engaging in other acts of affection are considered examples of evidence of “disposition.”

-Direct photos or video of sex aren’t always required.
+Direct photos or videos of sex aren’t always required.
 You could, for instance, use photos of your spouse’s car parked in someone’s driveway as circumstantial evidence.

 Does Adultery Affect Alimony in Texas?

-Alimony is only granted in Texas under a particular set of circumstances defined by law.
-Without going into great detail, they all have to do with one spouse not being able to earn a living on their own.
-Adultery is not a basis for alimony, but if the court decides alimony could be awarded, the amount and duration of the alimony award may be influenced by misconduct that occurred during the marriage.
+Alimony is only granted in Texas under a particular set of law-defined circumstances.
+Without going into great detail, they all involve one spouse not being able to earn a living on their own.
+Adultery is not a basis for alimony.
+However, if the court decides alimony could be awarded, the amount and duration of the alimony award may be influenced by misconduct during the marriage.

 If a divorcee meets these requirements, judges have a lengthy list of factors to consider when determining alimony.
 This is where adultery’s modest influence manifests itself.
 Adultery is specifically mentioned as a factor to consider, as is financial dishonesty, which can often go in tandem with cheating.
-As with property division, judges have a lot of leeway when it comes to alimony, so you shouldn’t count on cheating to influence the outcome.
+As with property division, judges have a lot of leeway regarding alimony, so you shouldn’t count on cheating to influence the outcome.

 Does Adultery Affect Child Custody in Texas?

-Adultery doesn’t really have an impact on which parent has custody of the children as long as the cheating spouse does not conduct the adulterous relationship in front of the children.
-However, if it is discovered during the divorce that one spouse committed adultery, the faithful spouse’s obligation to pay alimony may be affected, even if the cheating spouse can demonstrate a genuine financial need for the alimony.
+Adultery doesn’t have an impact on which parent has custody of the children as long as the cheating spouse does not conduct the adulterous relationship in front of the children.
+However, suppose it is discovered during the divorce that one spouse committed adultery.
+In that case, the faithful spouse’s obligation to pay alimony may be affected, even if the cheating spouse can demonstrate a genuine financial need for the alimony.

 Can you sue for adultery in Texas?